OpenRailAssociation/osrd/front/README.md

 ## IDE integrations

-Make sure you configure your IDE to enable Prettier and ESLint integrations.
+Make sure you configure your IDE to enable Oxfmt and ESLint integrations.

-For example, in VSCode, make sure to install and enable both the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint](https://github.com/microsoft/vscode-eslint) extensions.
+For example, in VSCode, make sure to install and enable both the [Oxc](https://marketplace.visualstudio.com/items?itemName=oxc.oxc-vscode) and [ESLint](https://github.com/microsoft/vscode-eslint) extensions.

 > [!NOTE]
 > Make sure the extension or integration you use inside your IDE adds `--flag v10_config_lookup_from_file`